Junkers Ju 87: Ju 87 C

-Ju 87D
+Ju 87 D

 Despite the Stuka's vulnerability to enemy fighters having been exposed during the Battle of Britain, the Luftwaffe had no choice but to continue its development, as there was no replacement aircraft in sight.
 The result was the D-series.
 In June 1941, the RLM ordered five prototypes, the Ju 87 V21–25.
 A Daimler-Benz DB 603 powerplant was to be installed in the Ju 87 D-1, but it did not have the power of the Jumo 211 and performed "poorly" during tests and was dropped.
 The Ju 87 D-series featured two coolant radiators underneath the inboard sections of the wings, while the oil cooler was relocated to the position formerly occupied by the single, undernose "chin" coolant radiator.
 The D-series also introduced an aerodynamically refined cockpit with better visibility and space.
 Armour protection was increased and a new dual-barrel 7.92 mm (.312 in) MG 81Z machine gun with an extremely high rate of fire was installed in the rear defensive position.
 Engine power was increased again, the Jumo 211J now delivering 1,420 PS (1044 kW).

 Bomb carrying ability was nearly quadrupled from 500 kg in the B-version to 1800 kg in the D-version (max. load for short ranges, overload condition), a typical bomb load ranged from 500–1200 kg.

-The internal fuel capacity of the Ju 87D was raised to 800 L (of which 780 L were usable) by adding wing tanks while retaining the option to carry two 300 L drop tanks.
+The internal fuel capacity of the Ju 87 D was raised to 800 L (of which 780 L were usable) by adding wing tanks while retaining the option to carry two 300 L drop tanks.
 Tests at Rechlin-Lärz Airfield revealed it made possible a flight duration of 2 hours and 15 minutes.
 With an extra two 300 L (80 US gal) fuel tanks, it could achieve four hours flight time.